d34d0s/libx/README.md

-# stdlibx
+# libx
-a custom, modern featureset for extending the C standard library.
+a library for building things in C.

-> Note: stdlibx targets x64 Windows machines.
+> Note: libx targets x64 Windows machines.